burhanr13/gbemu/README.md

 - super game boy palettes

 ## Compilation
 This project uses SDL2 as a dependency and that library is needed to compile and link the executable.
-The Makefile can be used to compile the project.
+Use `make` or `make debug` to compile with debug symbols or use `make release` to compile the whole application with optimization.

 ## How to use
 Run the executable with the ROM file path as the only command line argument.
 You can use the keyboard or connect a game controller prior to running the emulator.